JuscaMolaiwa/SplitItApp/README.md

 3. Make your changes and commit them.
 4. Push your branch to your forked repository.
 5. Submit a pull request to the original repository.

+## Roadmap
+- Implement machine learning-based expense categorization
+- Integrate with popular calendar apps for event-based expense tracking
+- Develop a mobile app for on-the-go expense tracking

+## Acknowledgments
+We would like to thank the open-source community for their contributions to the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).